-DUCivR 83-1.1 through 83-1.6 govern attorney admission, registration, appearance, substitution and withdrawal, discipline and removal, and student practice in criminal cases.
+All procedural matters relating to DUCivR 83-1.1 through 83-1.6 govern attorney admissions admission, registration, appearance, substitution and withdrawal, discipline and removal, and student practice in criminal matters are governed by the applicable civil rules, DUCivR 83-1.1 through 83-1.6 cases.

-DUCrimR 57-13 ELECTRONIC DEVICES AND BROADCASTS
+DUCrimR 57-13 CAMERAS, RECORDING ELECTRONIC DEVICES, AND BROADCASTS

-DUCivR 83-3 governs the use of electronic devices in and broadcasts of criminal cases.
+The DUCivR 83-3 governs the use of cameras, recordingelectronic devices, in and broadcasts inof criminal matters is governed by DUCivR 83-3cases.